Skip to Content

 NordicTrack T Series 6.5 Si Treadmill

-You’ll have to provide your own phone or tablet to view those classes, though, although it does allow you to plug in an iPod or MP3 player to give yourself a soundtrack while you run.
+For entertainment, you’ll need your own phone or tablet to access iFit classes, but the treadmill allows you to plug in an iPod or MP3 player for music.

 What I Liked